 03.11 NRC Assessment.

-Perform a limited review of the assessment and inspection process at the subject facility.
+Perform a limited review of the NRC’s assessment and inspection process at the subject facility.

 a.
-Should the results of this inspection indicate that a significant reduction in safety has occurred, compare the findings with current assessment data (both PIs and inspection findings) to determine if sufficient warning was provided.
-If the results of this inspection indicate that a significant reduction in safety has not occurred, compare the findings with the current assessment data to identify inconsistencies in the plant performance data.
+Should the results of this inspection indicate that a significant reduction in safety has occurred, compare the team’s findings with current assessment data (both PIs and inspection findings) to determine if sufficient warning was provided.
+If the results of this inspection indicate that a significant reduction in safety has not occurred, compare the team’s findings with the current assessment data to identify inconsistencies in the plant performance data.

 b.
 Evaluate whether the NRC assessment process appropriately characterized licensee performance based upon the data that was provided.
 Evaluate for example, whether inspection findings were appropriately screened using the Significance Determination Process (SDP) for risk significance, and was this data appropriately entered into the NRC action matrix.

+c.
+IMC 0307, “Reactor Oversight Process Self-Assessment Program,” requires the periodic collection of samples to assess the effectiveness of ROP revisions.
+Insights into the effectiveness (or ineffectiveness) of changes, including those emerging from previous IP 95003 supplemental inspections, should be provided to NRR/DIRS for consideration in sample selection and assessment.
+IMC 0307 provides additional detail.

 03.12 Document Inspection Results.

-Due to the diagnostic nature of this inspection, a thorough documentation of the observations, findings, and conclusions is required.
+Due to the diagnostic nature of this inspection, a thorough documentation of the team’s observations, findings, and conclusions is required.
 Unlike the content of baseline inspection reports, this inspection report should contain sufficient observations and issue details to allow the development and support of the team’s diagnostic conclusions.
 The observations and findings should support the assignment of the cross-cutting aspects to the team’s findings, and the cross-cutting aspects or themes should support the diagnostic conclusions of the team.
 It is neither necessary nor desirable to report separately on every key inspection attribute.
 The report should focus primarily on the diagnostic conclusions and should logically and coherently support those conclusions.
-IMC 0612,Power Reactor Inspection Report guidance regarding the threshold to only document greater than minor findings is not applicable to this procedure.
-Although certain issues should be evaluated using the SDP, this may not be possible for many of the more programmatic conclusions.
+IMC 0612, “Power Reactor Inspection Report,” guidance regarding the threshold to only document greater than minor findings is not applicable to this procedure.
+Although certain issues should be evaluated using the SDP, this may not be possible for many of the team’s more programmatic conclusions.

 Based upon insights derived from the performance deficiency causal analysis results (section 3.10) collectively performed by all of the team functional area groups, a cross-cutting aspect is evaluated in accordance with IMC 0612 for findings identified by the team.
 The inspection report should document the information and analysis used to assign the cross-cutting aspect and should clearly explain how the selected cross-cutting aspect is applicable (i.e., was the most significant contributor) to the specific circumstances of the inspection issue.